Seguin, Wedgewood propel Stars to 4-0 victory over Kings - WHIZ News

 Pheonix Copley, who fell to 12-3, allowed four goals on 17 shots before being pulled.
 Jonathan Quick stopped seven shots in the remaining 33 minutes.

 Robertson chased Copley at 7:27 of the second with his second attempt on a wraparound.
-Robertson was stopped on his first try before going upstairs and beating Copley on his short side.
+Robertson was stopped on his first try before going upstairs and beating Copley short side.

-Robertson, who grew up 20 minutes from downtown Los Angeles in Arcadia, has three goals and six points in three games against the Kings this season, along with four goals and seven points in five career meetings.
+Robertson, who grew up 20 minutes from downtown Los Angeles in Arcadia, is tied for fourth in the league with 31 goals.
+The forward has three goals and six points in three games against the Kings this season.

 UP NEXT